hawkrobe/graphical_conventions/analysis/README.md

 ## Feature extraction

-The most computationally-intensive pre-processing step is to extract high-dimensional visual features from the sketch pngs (available in `../data/features`).
+The most computationally intensive pre-processing step is to extract VGG-19 feature-vector embeddings for each sketch image.
+The sketches used as input to this step can be found in `../data/sketches/` and the features are available in `../data/features`.

-On a machine with GPU access and cuda version > 10.2, please run
+On a machine with PyTorch installed, GPU access, and CUDA version > 10.2, please run:

 ```
 python extract_features.py --data='../../data/diagnosticity/sketches/refgame1.2/png' --layer_ind=6 --data_type='sketch' --spatial_avg=True --crop_sketch=False